anttijuu/SortSpectacle/README.md

 Sort Spectacle is a Swift/SwiftUI app demonstrating visually how different sorting algorithms behave.

-Currently Bubble sort, Lamp sort, Shell sort, Heap sort and Radix sort are implemented.
+Currently Bubble sort, Lamp sort, Shell sort, Heap sort, Radix sort and Block sort (variant of Merge sort) are implemented.
 Additionally, Swift Foundation Array's sort() is called, to compare performance in the final step of the demonstration.
 Swift's Array.sort() implements Tim sort.

+Note that the Block sort is not yet animated, so it will be executed only at the end when measuring performance without animation.

 See a short [demo video](https://youtu.be/5oQp6j5spfM) of the app running on iPhone 11.
-Video is old and does not include Heap sort.

 ## How to use